This post may contain affiliate links. See my disclosure policy.

 How to make General Tso’s chicken

 Step 1 – Prep.
-In one bowl, whisk together the eggs, salt, and pepper.
-In another bowl, mix flour with cornstarch.
-Coat chicken pieces in the egg mixture first and then dredge them in the flour mixture.
+Whisk eggs, salt, and pepper in one bowl.
+In another, combine flour and cornstarch.
+Dip chicken in the egg mix, then coat with the flour mix.

 Step 2- Fry the chicken.
-Heat oil in a wok or large skillet and place over medium-high heat.
-Once hot, add the chicken in batches and fry for around 5 minutes until golden brown.
+Heat oil in a wok over medium-high.
+Fry chicken in batches for about 5 minutes until golden.

 Step 3 – Make the sauce.
-Add all ingredients except the cornstarch and a tablespoon of water to a saucepan.
-Place the saucepan over medium heat and bring to a simmer.
-Mix the cornstarch with the remaining water and add the slurry to the sauce.
+Add all ingredients except cornstarch and one tablespoon of water to a saucepan.
+Simmer over medium heat.
+Mix cornstarch with remaining water, then stir into the sauce.

 Step 4 – Assemble.
 Pour the sauce over the fried chicken pieces.
 Garnish with chopped green onion and sesame seeds, and serve.